Light

 I followed the face of the sun with a deep longing for courage, connection, inspiration...

-Where will I find what it takes to give to the world what it is asking
+Where will I find what it takes to give to the world what it is asks

 an 'eye' opens

-I feel the light within, not my own
+I feel the light within, not of my own doing

 reconnecting me with all